Mc-Zen/zero/README.md

 )
 ```
 - `follow-uncertainty: bool = true` : If `true`, round to match the uncertainty (if present) instead of rounding to a fixed precision.
+- `uncertainty-precision: auto | int | dictionary = auto` :
+  - `auto` : The uncertainty is left as-is.
-- `uncertainty-precision: int | auto = auto` : The number of significant figures to round the uncertainty to.
+  - `int` : The number of significant figures to round the uncertainty to.
+  - `(places: int)` : The number of decimal places to round the uncertainty to.
 - `mode: str = "places"` : Sets the fixed appendrounding mode.
 The possible options are
   - `"places"` : The number is rounded to the number of decimal places given by the `precision` parameter.
   - `"figures"` : The number is rounded to a number of significant figures given by the `precision` parameter.